olivierlacan/olivierlacan.com/_posts/2016-08-13-the-upgrade-trails.md

 title: "The Upgrade Trails"
 date: 2016-08-13 11:01
 location: "Val Morin, Québec, Canada"
+categories:
+  - rails
-categories: development
+  - development
 ---

 Recently I completed a Rails 4 upgrade for [codeschool.com][cs] which I originally started in the fall of 2014.
 Almost two years to upgrade from Rails 3.2 to Rails 4.2.

 ![You think it only took these four pull requests I'm showing in this screenshot to upgrade to Rails 3.2 back in 2014?
 Ha... haaa hahahahaha.
 Oh boy.
 If only.][32prscreenshot]

 ## Rationalizations

 What took us so long?
 Why didn't we do it faster?
 Are we just really bad at upgrading things?
 Do we not care about security?
 Is it because Rails can't scale?
 Or maybe Rails 4 is bad?

 No. It was just hard.
 Because I did it wrong.
 Because I did it mostly alone.
 Because I tried to do it too fast, and too slow, and everything in between.
 Because when a startup like Code School is born people take a lot of shortcuts.
 They (and I) wrote a lot of terrible code, used a lot of terrible dependencies, hacked together a lot of terrible patches.

 Eventually, if those terrible things don't surface in bugs or build failures, you end up paying the price for them on the upgrade trails.
 The circuitous, slippery, and depressing paths that you can barely see when you're riding high on the shiny new Rails.

 I didn't spend most of those two years working on these upgrades, of course.
 Deplore it if you will, framework upgrades are not always a business priority.
 In my mind they should be because updating often means avoiding getting the short end of the stick with bug fixes. *Most* important bug fixes are backported to earlier minor versions of frameworks like Rails — *some* slip through the cracks.

 Over time, the body of knowledge surrounding the software your business depends on the most grows stale.
 People drop support for the version you use in their test builds.
 Gems stop trying to fix compatibility issues with it.
 Framework contributors and maintainers accidentally break or deprecate features you came to rely on.
 Features you'll have to rewrite in order to upgrade.

 On the scarier side, you don't realize that you're missing out on some new security features that — while they wouldn't require a security release that would be backported to your older version — still leave you and your customers a little less safe than the folks on the bleeding edge.

 You hear about performance improvements in your [ORM][orm] and you eagerly start building internal apps using the new version of the framework in order to